carlsverre/time.txt/README.markdown

  + add finished function (moves it to a finished list?)
  + Testing
  + add csv output to send it to excel
- + add categories(+category)
-	- list output and todo file should be sorted by category
-	- you can list select categories like: taskr -l CATEGORY
  + maintain comments in text file

 Example run